icidasset/icidasset/src/Writings/health-fitness.md

 ### Gut microbiome

-To maintain a healthy microbiome, you need a balance between prebiotics and probiotics, a lot of (soluble) fiber, foods with good epigenitics and a lot of diversity.
+To maintain a healthy microbiome, you need a balance between prebiotics and probiotics, a lot of fiber, foods with good epigenitics and a lot of diversity.
 Epigenitics basically means, eat animals that had healthy food.
+Every plant has a different kind of fiber, and depending how you prepare it, it changes as well, so variety is key.
+The more different kinds of fiber you eat, the more diverse your microbiome becomes (and the more health benefits you get).

 #### Prebiotics & fiber